-- Hold the equivalent of 360 credits of which 120 must be at Level 6 (degree level) in a relevant Nursing Practice or Social Sciences related subject.
+Credits: 360 credits of which 120 must be at Level 6 in a relevant Nursing Practice or Social Sciences related subject

-- The ability to be self-funding or have the commitment of your employer to support your course fees.
+Have the commitment of their employer to support course fees

 Months of entry

 Build on your experience and skills as a community nurse or midwife with our Community Specialist Practitioner postgraduate, Nursing and Midwifery Council (NMC)-approved course.

 You’ll enhance your practical and theoretical knowledge of working and caring for people in the community, as we support you to become an adaptable, reflexive and responsive practitioner who promotes the highest standards of client health care.WHY STUDY WITH US

 - The course is 50% theory, delivered at our main Preston Campus, and 50% practice via a placement.

 - You’ll study the key principles of care and programme management, clinical practice development and leadership to meet the diversity of community health and social care needs in a changing climate.

 - And you’ll benefit from an expert course team who are all qualified in their field, holding relevant NMC registration and active in publishing their work.

 - The course meets the Nursing and Midwifery Council (NMC) professional standards for specialist community practitioner (General Practice Nursing or Community Children's Nursing or Nursing in the Home) (UKCC 2001) and the 'Standards for Approval of Higher Education Institutions and Programmes' (ENB 1997).